The importance of a professional franchise association

 Committees

-Franchisees can participate in these committees, provide input, and prepare decision-making for the board.
-The board can also assign tasks and responsibilities to these committees to alleviate the board, gather broader input, and create broader support.
-A good way to organize such committees is according to the "overlap principle."
-This means that every committee includes a board member as a representative of the board, who can chair this committee on behalf of the franchisees and bridge the gap between the committee and the board.
-This ensures that the board knows the sentiment within the committee and that committee members can closely align with the policy set out by the board.
+Franchisees can participate in these committees, contribute input, and prepare decision-making for the board.
+The board can assign tasks and responsibilities to these committees to ease its workload and gather broader input and support.
+A good way to organize such committees is the “side-by-side” principle, placing a board member in each committee to chair and bridge between the committee and the board.

 Financing the franchise association